 Generic Drug Facts

-At-a-glance information on generic medicines, including why they may look different and often cost less than brand-name medicines.
+At-a-glance information on generic medicines, including why they may look different or cost less than brand-name medicines.

-Yes.
-Any generic medicine modeled after a brand-name medicine must perform the same in the body as the brand-name medicine.
-This standard applies to all generic medicines.
-A generic medicine is the same as a brand-name medicine in dosage, safety, effectiveness, strength, stability, and quality, as well as in the way it is taken and the way it should be used.
 Generic medicines use the same active ingredients as brand-name medicines and work the same way, so they have the same risks and benefits as the brand-name medicines.
-The FDA Generic Drugs Program conducts a rigorous review to make certain generic medicines meet these standards, in addition to conducting 3,500 inspections of manufacturing plants a year and monitoring drug safety after the generic medicine has been approved and brought to market.
+The FDA Generic Drugs Program conducts a rigorous review to ensure generic medicines meet these standards, in addition to conducting inspections of manufacturing plants and monitoring drug safety after the generic medicine has been approved and brought to market.

-For example, in a very large research study1 comparing generics with brand-name medicines, it was found that there were very small differences (approximately 3.5%) in absorption into the body between generic and the brand-name medicines.
+For example, a very large research study1 comparing generics with brand-name medicines, found that there were very small differences (approximately 3.5%) in absorption into the body between generic and brand-name medicines.
 Some generics were absorbed slightly more, some slightly less.
-This amount of difference is expected and acceptable, whether for one batch of brand-name medicine tested against another batch of the same brand, or for a generic tested against a brand-name medicine.
-As a rule, the difference for the generic-to-brand comparison was about the same as the brand-to-brand comparison.
+This amount of difference is expected and clinically acceptable, whether for one batch of brand-name medicine tested against another batch of the same brand, or for a generic tested against a brand-name medicine.

 Research study: Clinical equivalence of generic and brand-name drugs used in cardiovascular disease

 A study of 38 published clinical trials showed no evidence that brand-name heart medicines worked any better than generic heart medicines.